bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

 Well, this is not really a halftone picture here, but it clearly shows the expected shades of gray according to the luminance.
 The example picture is very dark.
 And actually our simple computation of the luminance is wrong as it does not take into account the "gamma compression" of RGB components.

-### Gamma compression and correction
+### Gamma correction

 Colors are typically encoded with 8 bits for each RGB component, i.e. in range 0 to 255, corresponding to the range 0.0 to 1.0 in HLSL.
 But because the human eye has a [non-linear perception of the light intensity](http://blog.johnnovak.net/2016/09/21/what-every-coder-should-know-about-gamma/) emitted by the monitor, the values encoded in the RGB components do not grow linearly with the intensity, they follow a power law instead.
 The power law for encoding and decoding uses typically an exponent _2.2_ or _1/2.2_.

 This non-linearity of the RGB components is of course an issue in a video filter if a computation is performed assuming they are encoded in a linear way.

-The two operations of [gamma correction](https://en.wikipedia.org/wiki/Gamma_correction) are called first _gamma compression_, i.e. encoding of an RGB component proportional to the light intensity into a value to be displayed to a human eye, with an exponent lower than 1, and _gamma expansion_ with an exponent greater than 1.
+The two operations of [gamma correction](https://en.wikipedia.org/wiki/gamma_shift) are called first _gamma compression_, i.e. encoding of an RGB component proportional to the light intensity into a value to be displayed to a human eye, with an exponent lower than 1, and _gamma expansion_ with an exponent greater than 1.

 Let's call _gamma_ the exponent used for color decoding (greater than 1) with a value of _2.2_.
 We can use simplified formulas for gamma encoding: